The Bay of Silence: Production

-In April 2018, it was announced Claes Bang, Olga Kurylenko and Brian Cox had joined the cast of the film, with Paula van der Oest directing from a screenplay by Caroline Goodall, based upon the novel of the same name by Lisa St Aubin de Terán.
+In April 2018, it was announced Claes Bang, Olga Kurylenko, and Brian Cox had joined the cast of the film, with Paula van der Oest directing from a screenplay by Caroline Goodall, based upon the novel of the same name by Lisa St Aubin de Terán.

 Principal photography began in July 2018, in Newcastle upon Tyne, England.

 Release

 In February 2020, Vertical Entertainment acquired distribution rights to the film in the United States, and Signature Entertainment in the United Kingdom, Australia and New Zealand.
+The film premiered on July 25, 2020 at the Shanghai International Film Festival.
 The film was released on 14 August 2020 through virtual cinemas and VOD in the United States and Canada, and it also opened in select American cinemas.
 It will be released on DVD and digital download in the United Kingdom on 28 September 2020.